apeachcc/nba-website/README.md

 3. Start the development server with npm start

 ## API:
-This project uses the official NBA API to fetch team and game data.
+This project uses the sportsdata.io and balldontlie.io NBA API to fetch team and game data.
 It is also integrated with Formspree to handle the contact form submissions.

 ## File Structure
 The project is structured as follows: